 Practice what you preach

 You have to practice what you preach with brand purpose.
+Here’s a short story to finish that shows how you should and shouldn’t do it.

 In a previous role, we were lucky enough to take part in a charity day at Foodbank.
-They do an amazing job getting groceries out to people who need it, as well as massively reducing food waste.
+They do an amazing job getting groceries out to people who need them, as well as massively reducing food waste.

 Amazing leadership.
-They lived the purpose.
+He lived the purpose.

 Not a great example of living the purpose.